vlabella/GLE/README.md

 #### Install Needed Software

-To run GLE these software pacakges need to be installed:
+To run GLE these software packages required:

 1. LaTeX - A powerful document preparation system widely used for technical and scientific writing.